-The below interview is taken from Recovery.org.
+The below interview was first published on Recovery.org.
 Meghna is a senior at Gunn High School in Palo Alto and was also an attendee of the inaugural TWC in 2017.

 Nadia: What is the Teen Wellness Conference?

 Meghna: To me, the Teen Wellness Conference is the perfect space for young people from all over the Bay Area to convene in order to embrace learning and increase awareness about not just mental health, but about our society as a whole.

 At this year’s conference, students will have the opportunity to listen to inspiring youth speakers, participate in interactive breakout groups of their choosing, explore wellness resources, and pose questions to our panelists and experts throughout the day.

 Nadia: Why do you think the conference is important?